reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 }
 ```

 The extension assumes the initialization for annotated fields, so we must not do it ourselves.
-This makes our setup even
+This makes our setup even more
-neater and conciser!
+neat and concise!

 ### Injecting Mocks with Spring